IBM/example-health-analytics/README.md

 Summit's health records look very similar to the health records of most insurance companies.

-Here's a view a data analyst might see when they inteact with the Summit Health Analytics Application:
+Here's a view a data analyst might see when they interact with the Summit Health Analytics Application:

 <!--Diagram-->